lliu58b/Jacobian-free-Backprop-Implicit-Networks/README.md

 Repository for Team JFB working on the project **Fast Training of Implicit Networks with Applications in Inverse Problems** during the Emory Computatational
 Math REU.
 The team is mentored by Dr. Samy Wu Fung and consists of 3 undergraduate students:
-1. Linghai Liu, Brown University
+1. Linghai Liu, Brown University.
+(Now at Yale University)
 2. Shuaicheng Tong, UCLA
 3. Lisa Zhao, UC Berkeley